W. N. Caldwell Residence

 With the upswing in the economy and real estate market, residential teardowns are once again on the rise, often affecting older and historic neighborhoods.
 In 2002, the National Trust for Historic Preservation placed Teardowns in Historic Neighborhoods on its list of America's 11 Most Endangered Historic Places.

-The Conservancy believes the W. N. Caldwell Residence is a significant historic property that warrants consideration of preservation alternatives before any approvals might be granted for demolition.
+The Conservancy advocated for the W. N. Caldwell Residence as a significant historic property that warranted consideration of preservation alternatives before any approvals might were granted for demolition.